-Some of the best shopping opportunities are in Georgetown, the nation's oldest neighbourhood, Georgetown boasts up-scale designer boutiques and The Shops at Georgetown Park, which is home to designer labels like Ann Taylor, Polo and Ralph Lauren.
-The Georgetown Flea Market is good for antiques, jewellery, books, rugs, toys and linens.
+Some of the best shopping opportunities are in Georgetown, the nation's oldest neighbourhood, home to up-scale designer boutiques, or The Shops at Georgetown Park, containing designer labels like Ann Taylor, Polo, and Ralph Lauren.
+The Georgetown Flea Market is good for antiques, jewellery, books, rugs, toys, and linens.
 Dupont Circle, also an attractive historic neighbourhood, has designer boutiques such as Betsy Fisher and vintage shops like Secondi, as well as a good farmer's market.
 The Adams Morgan area, previously somewhat dilapidated, now contains a number of eclectic independent shops and boutiques.
 Penn Quarter is also a good shopping neighbourhood, particularly for antiques, art, home décor, and collectibles.

 Shoppers should keep in mind that a non-refundable sales tax is charged, but not included on the sticker price of items.
 Tax is added at the register in Washington DC shops, so prices will be a bit higher than first expected.

 Become our Washington DC Travel Expert